ThomasMiz/thomas-little-shaders/readme.md

 Had it not been because of those arduous days, I would not have gotten into shaders that early.
 Had it not been because of that schnitzel, I wouldn't have started making videogame graphics effects for highschool projects, I wouldn't have gotten into OpenGL, I wouldn't have developed [TrippyGL](https://github.com/SilkCommunity/TrippyGL), my own graphics library, nor [Rectpack](https://github.com/ThomasMiz/RectpackSharp) alongside it, I wouldn't have helped around in [Silk.NET](https://github.com/dotnet/Silk.NET).

-And in a certain way, I may owe it all to my brother and sister; who didn't hesitate to get medical help after I told him to or she found me half-unconscious on the floor respectively (Seriously, they did not hesitate.
-They both went back right to sleep).
+And in a certain way, I may owe it all to my brother and sister; who didn't hesitate to get medical help after I told him to so or she found me half-unconscious on the floor respectively (Seriously, they did not hesitate.
+They both went right back to sleep).

 With that crazy backstory now out of the way, let's get straight to it.
 Over the years, I have written many cool-looking shaders.
 The idea of this repo is to publish them so anyone can take a look, run them, or learn from them.
 Have fun!